x

 There were no guardrails around the bridge blocking people from driving into the water when 5 On Your Side crews were at the scene on Tuesday.

-Multiple people in the area on Wednesday told 5 On Your Side crews they felt the woman's death could have been prevented if cement barriers had been erected at the recently removed portion of the bridge, including the man who reportedly witnessed the woman drive off the bridge into the creek to her death.
+Multiple people in the area on Wednesday said they felt Parisotto's death could have been prevented if cement barriers had been erected at the recently removed portion of the bridge, including the man who reportedly witnessed Parisotto drive off the bridge into the creek to her death.

 Credit: KSDK

-St. Louis County Public Information Manager David Wrone wouldn't say whether the bridge removal played a role in the woman's death and declined an on-camera interview with 5 On Your Side.
+St. Louis County Public Information Manager David Wrone wouldn't say whether it was believed the bridge removal played a role in Parisotto's death and declined an on-camera interview with 5 On Your Side.
+Police said it will take about six to eight weeks before they have an official cause of both victims' deaths after forensic testing concludes.

-Construction on the bridge is expected to be completed by 2025, but workers didn't report to the site on Wednesday and no estimated time for work to resume was given.
+Construction on the bridge started in September and is expected to be completed by 2025, but workers didn't report to the site on Wednesday, and no estimated time for work to resume was given.

 Before You Leave, Check This Out